trung1704ptit/LeetCode/Security/questions.md

 ## 10. How do you implement authentication?
 - Client login to system
 - Server validate username/password.
-If success, server wil generate JWT using secret key and return it to client.
+If success, server will generate JWT using secret key and return it to client.
 - Client using JWT attach in header, send request to server
 - Server validates JWT using secret key. if Success, response to client.